 Boston University Medical Center includes many older structures and has expanded over the years.
 As BMC's clinical programs have expanded, the infrastructure that supports day-to-day operations for loading and receiving and materials handling and trash removal has remained unchanged.
 Servicing these buildings and projected future programming requires new and upgraded facilities to support BMC's operations.
-The proposed new Bridge and proposed new below grade tunnel connecting to the interim materials handling area (in the existing Power Plant) will support these goals by facilitating the transfer of patients and materials, centralizing truck traffic, and reducing vehicular congestion and curb cuts along Albany Street.
+The proposed new Bridge and future proposed new below grade tunnel connecting to the final loading dock and materials handling area (in the proposed Administration / Clinical Building) will support these goals by facilitating the transfer of patients and materials, centralizing truck traffic, and reducing vehicular congestion and curb cuts along Albany Street.